yahyaelhama/Room_Booking/README.md

 A Java Swing application for managing room reservations in an organization.

+## Overview

+This application provides a comprehensive solution for room booking management with separate interfaces for administrators and regular users.

 ## Features

+- **User Management**
   - User authentication (admin and regular users)
+  - User registration and profile management

+- **Room Management**
-- Room management (create, edit, delete rooms)
+  - Create, edit, and delete rooms
+  - View room details and availability

+- **Reservation System**
-- Reservation management (create, cancel reservations)
+  - Create and cancel reservations
   - Calendar view for room availability
-- Email notifications for reservation confirmations and cancellations
+  - Email notifications for confirmations and cancellations

+- **Admin Features**
   - Admin dashboard for system management
+  - Reservation approval workflow
-- User dashboard for making and managing reservations
+  - User management

 ## Technologies

-- Java 17
+- **Backend**: Java 17
-- Swing for GUI
+- **Frontend**: Java Swing
-- MySQL for database
+- **Database**: MySQL
+- **Dependencies**:
   - Maven for dependency management
   - JBCrypt for password hashing
   - JavaMail for email notifications
   - SLF4J and Logback for logging
   - JFreeChart for reporting

-## Setup Instructions
+## Getting Started

 ### Prerequisites